charmbracelet/glow/README.md

 ## What is it?

-A Go library that lets you to use JSON-based stylesheets to render Markdown files in the terminal.
+A Go library that lets you use JSON-based stylesheets to render Markdown files in the terminal.
 Just like CSS, you can define color and style attributes on Markdown elements.
 The difference is that you use ANSI color and terminal codes instead of CSS properties and hex colors.

 Available as a library and on the CLI.